thefinnlab/thefinnlab.github.io/_pages/updates.md

 ## **July 2024**
 - The FINN Lab welcomes new lab manager and full-time RA, Dallas Brodersen!
-- The FINN Lab says goodbye to lab manager and full-time RA, Tory Benson, who is headed to Rutgers to earn a PhD in Psychology
+- The FINN Lab says goodbye to lab manager and full-time RA, Tory Benson, who is headed to Rutgers to earn a PhD in Psychology!

 ## **June 2024**
-- Emily gives a keynote and a symposium talk at OHBM; Clara and Tommy present posters!
+- Dr. Emily Finn gives a keynote and a symposium talk at OHBM; PhD students Clara Sava-Segal & Thomas Botch present posters!

 ## **May 2024**
 - PhD student Thomas Botch presents at ICLR!